tisboyo/Twitch_Bot/readme.md

 Sends a MQTT publish of 1 to dispense-treat-toggle if an Admin user and emoji requirements have been met.
 Sends a message to the channel reminding users to use the ![balden3TreatMe](https://static-cdn.jtvnw.net/emoticons/v1/305895623/1.0) emoji

+### `enable` - Enables the treatbot
+Permission: Admin
+Note: Does not survive bot restart.

+### `disable` - Disables the treatbot
+Permission: Admin
+Note: Does not survive bot restart.
 ## `!treatmenow` - Force sends a treat
 Permission: Admin
 Immediately sends a treat, for testing purposes